 Carson Valley Fastpitch signups continue

-Online registration is being taken for the Carson Valley Fastpitch youth softball season in 2018.
+Online registration is being taken for the 2018 Carson Valley Fastpitch youth softball season.

 Visit the organization's website — carsonvalleyfastpitch.com — to register players ages 4 to 14.
-A $10 per family discount is being offered to players who register online until Wednesday.
+A $10 per family discount is being offered to players who register online through today.

 Three registration dates are set for the Douglas County Community & Senior Center: Jan.
 23 from 6-8 p.m., Jan.
 27 from noon-2 p.m. and Jan.
 30 from 6-8 p.m.